divyanshuss/opslyft/README.md

 ### DOCKERIZATION

 This is the first stage of the assessment.
-It includes the dockerizzation of Flask App.
+It includes the dockerization of a Flask App.
 A flask app code is written in [**app.py**](https://github.com/divyanshuss/opslyft/blob/main/app.py).
 The [**Dockerfile**](https://github.com/divyanshuss/opslyft/blob/main/Dockerfile) is created for the corresponding flask app by exposing it to port 5001.
 The Environment variable is also set up which can be changed as per the need.

 ![images (1)](https://predictivehacks.com/wp-content/uploads/2020/10/docker-python-api-1536x800.jpg)